Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 Amendment: A change made to the language of a bill by adding or deleting passages.

-Adjournment: End of a session for the day, with the hour and the day of the next meeting being set.
+Adjournment: End of a session for the day, with the hour and the day of the next meeting set.

-Adjournment Sine Die: Latin for “without a day”, meaning that session is being adjourned for the final day.
+Adjournment Sine Die: Latin for “without a day,” meaning that session is being adjourned for the final day.

-Chamber: The rooms where the House and Senate meet
+Chamber: The rooms where the House and Senate meet.

-Each committee considers all legislation introduced in its assigned policy area.
 The rules of the House and Senate specify the subject areas covered by each committee.
 Committees meet at regularly scheduled times during the session and at other times during or outside of the session at the discretion of the committee chair.

 Each committee may create subcommittees to consider particular bills and make recommendations to the full committee.
-Committees typically hold hearings, hear testimony from interested parties, debate the merits of proposed legislation, and vote whether or not to allow the bill to proceed to another committee in some cases or to the full floor in their chamber.
+Committees typically hold hearings, hear testimony from interested parties, debate the merits of proposed legislation, and vote whether or not to allow the bill to proceed to another committee or to the full floor in their chamber.

-In Louisiana, there are 16 Committees in the House and 17 Committees in the Senate
+In Louisiana, there are 16 committees in the Houseand 17 committees in the Senate.

-Constituent: A person who live in a representative’s district
+Constituent: A person who live in a representative’s district.

-Red Cards: A witness card used to oppose an item.
+Red Cards: A witness card used to oppose a bill or resolution.

-Green Cards: A witness card used to support an item.
+Green Cards: A witness card used to support a bill or resolution.

 Visit the official Louisiana Legislature Glossary page for more!